India’s most celebrated holiday, DIWALI, is on Friday, November 1, 2024.

 Where: Alameda County Fairgrounds, 4501 Pleasanton Avenue, Pleasanton

 What’s great for families: Families get an entire day of food and fun that ends with a display of fireworks at this AIA-hosted event.
-The Kids Zone attraction features pony rides, train rides, a petting zoo, and face painting.
 (Kids under 5 are FREE.)

 View complete event details >